AnshMittal1811/100daysofdevops/README.md

-# 100 days of devoid
+# 100 days of DevOps
 * **Day 1**